 - Use your evidence.
 Mention articles or other sources you’ve read or seen as references to prove the facts or statistics you based your decisions on.

 - Be invested in your client’s suggestions, but ask for justification.
 Do you want a green color, different font, or lighter background?
 Fine, it sounds really interesting, but could you please explain why you would like to do so?
 How would it increase effectiveness?
 “I like it better” is not a proper answer, and you have to use your arguments to explain why.

 - Never antagonize your client.
 Even if they back up their suggestion with evidence, getting overprotective of your work and emotional is the last thing you want to do.
 Provide your opinion, discuss both variants, and see which one would work better.
 If you are objectively wrong – accept it.
 There’s nothing shameful in constructive dialogue, it’s okay to be wrong sometimes and learn.

 Remember that successful and friendly communication is the key to everything.
 Stay positive, don’t let your emotions take over, and always be rational.
 Who knows, you might earn yourself a returning client and significantly boost your reputation.
 It’s not only about helping the client market their stuff, it’s also about marketing your own skills and proficiency.
 And it is important.

 At The End Of The Day

 Well, I bet it was not easy, but I never doubted you could do a smashing presentation!
-Jack seems to be better off, too – he started using Approval Studio review tool for improved feedback and communication, managed to explain to his client that darker background provides more contrast to the image, blue colour is used by 33% of companies in their logos and is favoured by 57% of men and 35% of women, and Comic Sans font is… well… ehhh…
+Jack seems to be better off, too – he started using Approval Studio review tool for improved feedback and communication, managed to explain to his client that darker background provides more contrast to the image, the blue color is used by 33% of companies in their logos and is favored by 57% of men and 35% of women, and Comic Sans font is… well… ehhh…